Skip to content

 npx bmad-module-skill-forge install

-Installs SKF on its own.
 You’ll be prompted for project name, output folders, and which IDEs to configure.
-The installer generates IDE-specific command files (e.g. .claude/commands/, .cursor/commands/) so workflows appear in your IDE’s command palette.
+The installer copies skill directories to each IDE’s skills folder (e.g. .claude/skills/, .cursor/skills/) so skills are available natively.

 Terminal window